Category

 Alice’s Oyster Bar and Gallery: Bishopgate

 City institution Boisdale of Bishopsgate recently opened its new art exhibition and oyster concept, ‘Alice’s Oyster Bar and Gallery’.
-Blending a stunning marble topped bar with a characterful gallery of contemporary art, Alice’s features works from some of the most talented up and coming artists living and working in London.
+Blending a stunning marble-topped bar with a characterful gallery of contemporary art, Alice’s features work from some of the most talented up-and-coming artists living and working in London.
 Alice’s Oyster Bar and Gallery also offers some of London’s finest oysters, a generous array of bar snacks and dishes charged with a taste of Boisdale’s Scotland sitting alongside a creative cocktail menu and a range of outstanding artisan beers from Hawkshead Brewery.
 Art and oysters?
-What’s not to love.
+What’s not to love?

 Since dining at Colonel Saab last October I have been struggling to think of a better place to eat in London – the best food, the best service, the best decor, so when I was invited back to sample their new art and food pairing I jumped at the chance and this is your notification that you should too.